-Formerly known as the University Calendar, the University Catalogue is an online document that at a minimum consists of the Course & Program Catalogue and the Academic Calendar as well as any other online content pertaining to Tuition & Fees and Registration and Admissions policies and requirements.
-The nature, extent and format of information contained in the University Catalogue are determined by the Registrar in accordance with national and international professional standards, normal practice in higher education, and practical systems.
+Formerly known as the University Calendar, the University Catalogue is an online document that at a minimum consists of the Course & Program Catalogue and the Academic Calendar as well as any other online content pertaining to tuition & fees and registration and admissions policies and requirements.
+The nature, extent and format of information contained in the catalogue are determined by the registrar in accordance with national and international professional standards, normal practice in higher education, and practical systems.